David A. Kenny

 χ2/df(Null Model) - 1

-A reasonable rule of thumb is to examine the RMSEA for the null model and make sure that is no smaller than 0.158.
+A reasonable rule of thumb is to examine the RMSEA (see below) for the null model (see above) and make sure that is no smaller than 0.158.
 An RMSEA for the model of 0.05 and a TLI of .90, implies that the RMSEA of the null model is 0.158.
 If the RMSEA for the null model is less than 0.158, an incremental measure of fit may not be that informative.
+So far as I know, this mathematical fact that a model whose null model RMSEA is less than 0.158 and whose RMSEA is 0.05 must have a TLI of less than .90 is something that has never been published but is in fact true.

 Comparative Fit Index (CFI)